The essential tags for any HTML document come at the beginning and at the end of the text you want to display.

-The most common formats for images on the web are gif (Graphics Interchange Format) and jpeg (Joint Photographic Experts Group).***PNG?*** If you want to display an image that is not in one of these formats, you might want to convert it.
+The most common formats for images on the web are gif (Graphics Interchange Format) and jpeg (Joint Photographic Experts Group).Another popular format is png (Portable Network Graphic).
+The bolded text are the file extensions.
+(And there are more, as you can see on this W3 Schools page.)
+If you want to display an image that is not in one of these formats, you might want to convert it.
 There are free graphics conversion programs available on the web that will convert images to different formats and some will even allow simple editing of images.
 (Gimp is a widely-used free graphics program.)
 And, of course, full-function graphics programs such as Photoshop can convert images to different formats.

 It's easy to download images from the web, although it's not always an ethical thing to do.
 To copy an image from the web, simply right click when the cursor is on the graphic, and choose "Save image" or "Copy image," depending on your browser.